ember-learn/guides-source/guides/release/reference/syntax-conversion-guide.md

 There are two ways to invoke a component in a template: classic invocation syntax (`{{my-component}}`), and [angle bracket invocation syntax](https://github.com/emberjs/rfcs/blob/master/text/0311-angle-bracket-invocation.md) (`<MyComponent />`).
 The difference between them is syntactical.
-Classic invocation syntax may also be referred to as curly invocation syntax.

 **Classic invocation syntax:**
 ```handlebars